-Proceed to Chordeleg, through orchards and sugar cane plantations, a small town with many stores selling jewelry in gold and silver.
+Proceed to Chordeleg, through orchards and sugar cane plantations, a small town with many stores selling jewellery in gold and silver.
 Chordeleg is also known for its green and yellow pottery.

 Lunch is at a very pleasant country inn, surrounded by flowering gardens and very close to the Santa Barbara river.
 After lunch, follow the road along the banks of the river, lined with weeping willows to the village of Gualaceo, famous for its Sunday market which sells mostly produce, animals, household goods and leather shoes.
 The valley of Gualaceo is famous for the production of peaches and there is a Peach Festival the first week of March.